5% off when ordering a Berkey System plus an accessory: BERKEY5

 We are on well water.
 Do we need to add the PF-2 filter elements?

-No. The Berkey Fluoride Reduction filters should only be used if you are on city water, you have confirmed with your city that they are adding fluoride to the water and you want to remove the fluoride.
+No. The Berkey Fluoride Reduction filters should only be used if you are on city water and you have confirmed with your city that they are adding fluoride to the water and you want to remove the fluoride.
 The PF-2 elements are not needed if you are on spring water.

 What are the basic differences between the Berkey Light and the stainless steel systems?